atharvtkn/simple-pomodoro-timer/README.md

 ✅ Start, pause, and reset sessions
 ✅ Customize work & break lengths directly from the UI
 ✅ Automatic tracking of sessions per day
-✅ Beautiful matplotlib charts of your productivity
+✅ Matplotlib charts of your productivity
 ✅ Sound alerts when sessions end

 ## Installation